 - If you use frozen corn, follow the same instructions as cooking the fresh corn, and add extra 30 minutes of cooking time in the sous vide cooker.

-- If you’d like to add aromatics such as cilantro or garlic, etc., sprinkle them sparingly.
+- You can add aromatics such as cilantro or garlic, etc., sprinkle them sparingly.